What are your learning goals?

 The apprenticeship goal path prepares the learners for on-the-job workplace-based training programs for a career in the skilled trades.
 Preparation for specific vocational skills is also included in the apprenticeship goal path

 A skilled trade is a career path that requires hands-on work and specialty knowledge.
 Skilled trades workers build and maintain infrastructures like our homes, schools, hospitals, roads, farms and parks.
-They keep industries running and perform many services we rely on every day.
-Explore the skilled trade careers available in the construction, industrial, motive power and service industries.
+They keep industries running and perform many services we rely on everyday.

 The employment goal path primarily prepares the learner for an activity for which an individual earns a wage or salary.
 Preparation for activities that model work, such as volunteering at a workplace, internships and community placements, are also included in the employment goal path.